Condos for Sale in Milton

 Milton is located in Southern Ontario and is part of the Halton Region in the GTA (the Greater Toronto Area).
-The town spreads over 365 square kilometres and is located 40 kilometres from Downtown Toronto via Highway 401.
+The town spreads over 365 square kilometers and is located 40 kilometers from Downtown Toronto via Highway 401.
 The town is close to the Niagara Escarpment, a UNESCO world biosphere reserve, and the Bruce Trail.

 In the early ages, most of the settlers in the town were English, Irish, or Loyalists.
 That has now changed over time.
 The town is now home to multinationals such as South Asians, Africans, Filipinos, Arabs, and Americans.
 After English, the most common language spoken in the town includes Urdu, French, Arabic, Chinese, Punjabi, and Hindi.

-Though the town is smaller than some neighbouring cities, including Toronto and Mississauga, it is still worthy of living, working, and raising a family.
+Though the town is smaller than some neighboring cities, including Toronto and Mississauga, it is still worthy of living, working, and raising a family.

 Here are some of the top reasons for living in Milton.
 You may contact us to find out more about the town.
 We are always ready to help home sellers, buyers, investors, and renters.

 The town’s housing market is pretty stable compared to Toronto.
 A semi-detached house in Toronto would cost you a lot less in Milton.
 You can even buy a detached house for the same price in Milton.
 The same goes for rental properties.